uni-halle/etherpad-lite-docker/README.md

 compose down, store the MySQL/MariaDB data in a volume and prevent its deletion!
 Confer to the according MySQL/MariaDB image for more information.

+Note: MariaDB/MySQL images may not update your database credentials, even if you change them in environment variables.

 ## Environment variables

 This image supports the following environment variables: